 About the WESTAC Compass Report

-The Western Transportation Advisory Council (WESTAC) annual Compass Report examines the views of senior executives within the Canadian transportation sector.
-The latest Compass survey was conducted from September 8-26, 2021 and included over one hundred responses from industry leaders.
+The Western Transportation Advisory Council's (WESTAC) annual Compass Report examines the views of senior executives within the Canadian transportation sector.
 The report has become a well-read barometer of the state of the transportation industry that highlights the major sectoral issues.
-To read the findings of WESTAC’s fifth report, click the link below.

 Download the full report here.